Brain Damage & Head Trauma

 Life care expenses are not a phrase anyone wants to hear, but they can become a very real part of a brain-damage victim’s future.
 This cost not only includes ongoing medical expenses, but needs to include the price of rehabilitation and in-home care.
 Sometimes care at home is offered by a victim’s family, but this cannot mean that family care will be free of charge.
 Family members have to compute how much this care will affect their own lifestyle and earning potential.
 Children will need to think about educational plans that will be disrupted or put on hold because of care-giving and loss of breadwinner’s earnings.

 Your case must be addressed by experts who understand these circumstances and the real expenses of brain damage due to a head injury.
 Professionals can produce the appropriate testimony at the settlement stage, and at a trial, of necessary.
-Life care specialists are available through Cantor Crane to address family needs and the victim’s particular case
+Life care specialists are available through Cantor Injury Lawyers to address family needs and the victim’s particular case

 A legal team needs to determine wage potential and calculate just how much a lost life-time career actually costs, as well as the expense of lifetime care and ongoing medical expenses.
 A specialist must determine that figure, calculating current wage earnings as well as potential wage increases for occupation and market value.
 The specialist understands these numbers and projections into the future.